 Garba & Dandiya Festival

-The folk dance festivities for Gujarati Mandal of Central Ohio's (GMOCO) annual flagship event - Garba & Dandiya Festival are set to unfold on October 4 and 5, marking a tradition that has graced our community for 57 incredible years.
-The largest community Garba & Dandiya festival in Ohio will be hosted in the heart of Central Ohio, at the Greater Columbus Convention Center.
-The nightingale of Gujarati folk dance music - Vatsala Patil and her group will be performing live at the event.
-The Garba & Dandiya folks dances are performed during the Navratri festival.
+The folk dance festivities for Gujarati Mandal of Central Ohio's (GMOCO) annual flagship event - Garba & Dandiya Festival are set to unfold on September 13, 26, and 27, marking a tradition that has graced our community for 58 incredible years.
+The largest community Garba & Dandiya festival in Ohio will be hosted in the heart of Central Ohio, at the Greater Columbus Convention Center on September 13.
+The Voice of Vadodara - Gutam Dabir and his group will be performing live at the event.

 - Garba & Dandiya Workshop: Free lessons in Gujarati folk dance for all age groups in the two weeks leading up to the event.
 Learn more: https://gmoco.org/gdw